studian/udacity_robotics_prj5/README.md

 * simulator : connects the Turtlebot packages with the Gazebo environment.

-* interactions : provides the RViz launcher scripts.
+* interactions : supporting user side interactions with the turtlebot.

 * slam_gmapping : provides SLAM capability in conjunction with the gmapping package.